Khor Kok Soon: Verdict

 On 25 February 2005, two days after Khor celebrated his 52nd birthday, the trial verdict was scheduled to be given in court by Justice Kan Ting Chiu.

-In his judgement, Justice Kan commented that the trial itself was unusual in nature, given that the case took place more than twenty years before the trial and that out of the witnesses, the investigation officer Inspector Raj Kumar died years ago, Corporal Quek cannot give his testimony due to poor health, and even the two retired policemen, Sergeant Lim and SI Sta Maria, and the defendant Khor Kok Soon himself were unable to accurately recall the sequence of events as a result of the quick turn of events that fateful day and the two long decades that had passed since the Shenton Way incident.
-Still, Justice Kan found that based on the totality of evidence, Khor had indeed intentionally aimed his gun at Sergeant Lim and fired the shots thrice in Sergeant Lim's direction with intent to cause hurt, and that it was Sergeant Lim who grabbed Khor instead of Corporal Quek prior to the shootout.
-Justice Kan also rejected the inconsistent evidence of Khor with regards to where he aimed the gun, and he also concluded that Khor had the intention to cause harm to Sergeant Lim when firing the gun.
+In his judgement, Justice Kan commented that the trial itself was unusual in nature, given that the case took place more than twenty years before the trial and that out of the witnesses, the investigation officer Inspector Raj Kumar died years ago, Corporal Quek could not give his testimony due to poor health, and even the two retired policemen, Sergeant Lim and SI Sta Maria, as well as the defendant Khor Kok Soon himself, were unable to accurately recall the sequence of events as a result of the quick turn of events that day and the two decades that had passed since the incident.
+Still, Justice Kan found that based on the totality of evidence, Khor had indeed intentionally aimed his gun at Sergeant Lim and fired the shots thrice in Sergeant Lim's direction with intent to cause hurt and that it was Sergeant Lim who grabbed Khor instead of Corporal Quek prior to the shootout.
+Justice Kan also rejected the inconsistent evidence of Khor with regard to where he aimed the gun, and he also concluded that Khor had the intention to cause harm to Sergeant Lim when firing the gun.
+He also noted that the gun and bullets linking Khor to the crime were never recovered, but he found that this had no bearing on his judgement to find Khor guilty since the elements of the charge were proven beyond a reasonable doubt due to the undisputed finding that Khor indeed fired a loaded gun at Sergeant Lim in order to cause him harm.

 In the end, Justice Kan found 52-year-old Khor Kok Soon guilty of illegally discharging his firearm with intent to cause harm under the Arms Offences Act, and consequently, Khor was sentenced to death.
-Reportedly, Khor became emotional about the verdict, and he requested to the judge to allow him to undergo a second trial or be fully discharged with an acquittal for the murder of 26-year-old lorry driver Ong King Hock, as he wanted to be given a chance to prove his innocence over the lorry driver's death.
-The prosecution did not give any reason behind the discharge despite the judge's inquiry and his agreement with Khor's reason of wanting to be tried for Ong's murder.
+Reportedly, Khor became emotional about the verdict, and he requested the judge to allow him to undergo a second trial or be fully discharged with an acquittal for the murder of 26-year-old lorry driver Ong King Hock, as he wanted to be given a chance to prove his innocence over the lorry driver's death.
+The prosecution did not give any reason behind the discharge despite the judge's inquiry and his agreement with Khor's reason for wanting to be tried for Ong's murder.